In situ subwavelength microscopy of ultracold atoms using dressed excited states: Piezo displacement calibration

-\subsection{Piezo displacement calibration}
+\section{Piezo displacement calibration}

-The piezo stack controlling the position of the 1064 nm lattice is calibrated by measuring the displacement of on atomic fringes on a camera as a function of the piezo drive as shown on Fig. \ref{fig:piezo_displacement}.
-These fringes are obtained after loading the 1064 nm lattice, turning on the 1529 nm lattice, repumping the atoms using $\Delta_{780}=0\Gamma$ and imaging them by aborption imaging.
+The piezo stack controlling the position of the 1064 nm lattice is calibrated by measuring the displacement of the atomic fringes on a camera as a function of the piezo drive as shown on Fig. \ref{fig:piezo_displacement}.
+These fringes are obtained after loading the 1064 nm lattice and turning ON the 1529 nm lattice.
+The atoms are repumped with $\Delta_{780}=0\Gamma$ and imaged by absorption imaging.
 The piezo displacement axis is ultimately calibrated by knowing that two consecutive fringes along the site number axis is equal to $13i_{1064}=6.9$ \textmu m.
 Along the piezo displacement axis, a displacement of exactly $i_{1064}$ gives the same fringe position due to the lattice periodicity.
 Note that the fringe visible around the site n$^{\circ}0$ at a displacement of $0.6i_{1064}$ corresponds to the site n$^{\circ}$-1 which is resonant.

-\subsection{Central position shifts}
+\section{Central position shifts}

 We numerically compute the position shift of the imaged wavepacket by simulating the total repumped fraction for different relative populations in the sites $\pm3$ compared to the population in site 0.
-We scan numerically the relative phase between the lattices given the initial atomic density and knowing the point spread function $\rho_{22}(x)$, we compute the repumped populations.
-Then, we fit the resulting wavepackets with a Gaussian function to extract the central position.
-We see on Fig. \ref{fig:wavepacket_position_shift} that for approximately populations of 0.6, the wavepacket shifts by $\pm20$ nm which corresponds to the experimental data.
+We scan numerically the relative phase between the lattices knowing the initial atomic density and the point spread function $\rho_{22}(x)$ from which we compute the repumped populations.
+Then, we fit the resulting wavepacket with a Gaussian function to extract the central position.
+We see on Fig. \ref{fig:wavepacket_position_shift} that for populations of approximately 0.6, the wavepacket shifts by $\pm20$ nm which corresponds to the experimental data.
 We checked that residual angles as described in Appendix \ref{sec:angle_sensitivity} do not shift significantly the position of the wavepacket.

-\subsection{Width broadening by lattice misalignment}
+\section{Width broadening by lattice misalignment}